top of page

 The verb 'wrangle' has a rustic and evocative etymology rooted in Old English and Old Norse.
 It originates from the Old English word 'wranglian,' which means 'to argue' or 'to dispute.'
 This Old English term is closely related to the Old Norse word 'rangr,' signifying 'wrong' or 'crooked.'
 The connection between 'wrangle' and 'rangr' is evident in their shared association with contentious or incorrect matters.
 Over time, 'wrangle' evolved to describe heated and prolonged arguments, often focused on specific issues.
 Thus, the etymology of 'wrangle' carries with it the sense of grappling with disagreements and disputes, where the truth or rightness of a matter may be crooked or contentious, echoing its historical linguistic roots.

-Find the meaning of wrangle:
+Quiz: Find the meaning of the verb wrangle:

 Try Again!